theopin/tp/docs/UserGuide.md

 # 5. Data storage<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-CheatLogs provides a robust storage system that works together with certain commands to store your cheat sheets for future reference.
-This ensures that you have a directory of cheat sheet files which are organized and can be utilized by CheatLogs anytime.
-Refer to the image below for an example of a cheat sheet file.
+CheatLogs provides a robust storage system that works together with certain commands to store your cheatsheets for future reference.
+This ensures that you have a directory of cheatsheet files which are organized and can be utilized by CheatLogs anytime.
+Refer to the image below for an example of a cheatsheet file.

 ![image](https://i.ibb.co/RDjGFYZ/xml-File-Example.png)